ryan-hansen/aweber/README.md

 - Python 3.12+
 - Poetry (for dependency management) - **Note**: Poetry needs to be installed globally first

+`NOTE:` Poetry is recommended, but not required.
+All commands in this README include non-poetry alternatives.

 ### About Poetry
 Poetry is a modern dependency management tool for Python.
 Unlike traditional packages, Poetry should be installed globally on your system (not as a project dependency) to bootstrap the project setup.
 See installation instructions below.